radiantearth/community-sprints/03072017-ft-collins-colorado/agenda.md

 ### Group Discussion

 Individual groups should record any issues they feel are important to discuss with the whole group.
-Can call an ad hoc session to dive in to it.
+Will likely do a group wide check-in after ~2 hours to report on progress, unless everyone is feeling good being heads down.

 ### Wrap up